|1||East Port Orchard, Washington|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Seattle air is currently 3.7 times above the WHO annual air quality guideline value
+PM2.5 concentration in Seattle is currently 3.4 times the WHO annual air quality guideline value

 Good 38 US AQI